-A cooler is a good way to go, but in most states each individual's frogs must be kept in a different container.
-Our crew prefers to use metal stringers; they are cheap and take up little room for transport.
+An ice cooler is a good way to go, but in most states each individual's frogs must be kept in a different container.
+Our crew prefers to use metal tringers; they are cheap and take up little room for transport.

 The slough loomed dark and foreboding, but the heavy "barrruuummmmphms" of heavy yammed frogs deeper in the swamp coaxed us onward.
 The denizens of the dark, primarily millions of bugs attracted to the lights, swarmed us relentlessly.
 However, other creatures of the night proved entertaining as we watched muskrats, bats, beavers and wood ducks prowling about.